 ENGLISH 12, PART 1

-Price: $95 | Credits: 5 | Department: English
+Price: $95 | Credits: 5 | Department: English | Course ID# 212-1

 Upon completion of this course, the student is awarded 5 credits.
 Each credit corresponds to 15 hours of study.
-Of course, some students work more quickly than others, and some can devote more hours to study, so some students are able to complete the course in an accelerated rate.
+Of course, some students work more quickly than others, and some can devote more hours to study, so some students are able to complete the course at an accelerated rate.

-In this module, students gain a comprehension of the following:
+In this module, students will:

 This course covers the following topics: